canonical/maas-anvil/README.md

   -h, --help             Show this message and exit.

 Example:
-  Prepare a node for usage with MAAS Anvil by generating the `prepare-node-script` and running it immediately by piping it to bash.
+  Prepare a node for usage with MAAS Anvil by generating the 'prepare-node-script' and running it immediately by piping it to bash.
   maas-anvil prepare-node-script | bash -x
 ```